 Yes.
 This will be managed by the midwives supporting the women in labour.
 The majority of women birthing at Wollongong do not use water for pain relief and almost half of our birthing women opt for epidural, so demand for showers during labour is not high.
 It is also rare that women will be in the same stages of labour at the same time and using the showers.

-As with the current birthing unit, there is a cleaner available 24 hours a day, 7 days a week.
-All facilities will be maintained in accordance with strict hospital infection control standards, which means bathrooms and toilets are regularly monitored, cleaned and disinfected through scheduled cleaning, and as required, and after each use.
+There is a cleaner available 24 hours a day, 7 days a week.
+All facilities are maintained in accordance with strict hospital infection control standards, which means bathrooms and toilets are regularly monitored, cleaned and disinfected through scheduled cleaning, and as required, and after each use.

 Unfortunately not.
 A number of options have been thoroughly considered during an extensive consultation period.
 The safety of mothers and babies was the highest priority when making the decision on the location of the temporary space.
 The current location is the safest option should a woman need to be transferred to the operating theatre in an emergency, and/or if the baby requires immediate intervention.
 This option will also cause the least disruption to the post-natal ward, where women spend the most amount of time during their hospital stay.